 There's no place in the world like SeaWorld San Diego.
 Spread across 190 acres on beautiful Mission Bay Park, SeaWorld San Diego is one of the most popular marine parks in the world.
 SeaWorld creates fun and meaningful experiences through shows, exhibits and exciting and interactive educational attractions for all ages.
-Touch and feed dolphins, get up-close to a penguin, count the teeth on a shark, come face-to-face with polar bears at Wild Arctic and brave the daring drop on the Journey to Atlantis water coaster..
+Your adventure begins as soon as you arrive at the marine park.
+Touch and feed dolphins, get up-close to a penguin, count the teeth on a shark, come face-to-face with polar bears at Wild Arctic and don't miss SeaWorld's star, Shamu, as he amazes crowds daily in the One Ocean killer whale show.
+Glide, speed and dive like a ray on Manta or brave the daring drop on the Journey to Atlantis water coaster.
+The attractions at SeaWorld San Diego are endless.

 Operating since March 1964